AlexandreYembo/study-training/Design_Patterns/Structural/readme.md

 ### [Facade](https://github.com/AlexandreYembo/study-training/blob/master/Design_Patterns/Structural/05-Facade/readme.md)
   1- Defines a new interface of an existing, whereas Adapter reuses an old interface.
 Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.

+  2- ```Abstract Factory``` can serve as an alternative when you only want to hide the way the subsystem objects are created from the client code.

+  3- ```Flyweight``` shows how to make lots of little objects, whereas ```Facade``` shows how to make a single object that represents an entire subsystem.

+  4- ```Mediator``` have similar jobs:

+   - Facade defines a simplified interface, but it does not introduce any new functionality.
+The subsystem itself is unaware of the facade.

+   - Mediator: centralizes communication between components of the system, The components only know about the mediator object and don't communicate directly.

+ 5- Can often be transformed into a ```Singleton``` since a single facade object is sufficient in most cases.

+ 6- Similar to ```Proxy``` in that both buffer a complex entity and initialize it on its own.
+Unlike ```Facade```, ```Proxy``` has the same interface as its servicee object, which makes them interchangeable.

 ### Proxy
   1- Provides the same interface.
 Adapter provides a different interface to its subject.
 Decorator provides an enhanced interface.